nucoro/application-api-postman-collection/README.md

 ## Requirements
 The collection requires an existing installation of [Postman](https://www.getpostman.com/), which is available for free.

-## Installing (Via Postman Button)
-1) Click on the "Run in Postman" button below to immediately import the collection and environment into your Postman app.

-Application API

 ## Installing (Via Github Download)
 1) Download collection.json and environment.json onto your local machine
 2) Open Postman, click on Import and select the two json files.